prescriptive-analytics/challenge-docs/docs/try.rst

 Sample Codes
 ------------

-Here we provide a sample code for running our simulator, which can be found [here]https://github.com/prescriptive-analytics/starter-kit/blob/master/example.py).
+Here we provide a sample code for running our simulator, which can be found in the starter kit - `example.py<https://github.com/prescriptive-analytics/starter-kit/blob/master/example.py>`.

 .. code-block:: python